 Advice should be sought with regard to the exact extent of ground pertaining to the subjects.
+Access to the garage is form a lane to the rear.

 Where defects or repairs have been identified within this Home Report, regardless of whether reported as category 1, 2 or 3 (please read category definitions), it is always best practice to obtain detailed competitive estimates from reputable contractors or specialists prior to entering into any legally binding contract.